-- 2 lb. fresh green chiles (Anaheim, hatch, poblano)
+- 2 lb. fresh green chiles

 - 2 lb. pork roast

-- salt & pepper to taste
+- salt & pepper

-- 1 large onion, diced
+- 1 large onion diced

-- 3 cloves garlic, minced
+- 3 cloves garlic minced

-- ½ T. cumin
+- 1 T. cumin

 - 1 t. oregano

-- 4 cups beef broth
+- 2 cups beef broth

 - flour tortillas

-- Serve with flour tortillas for dipping!
+Season with salt to taste and serve with warm flour tortillas for dipping!